Antonio Brown: Professional career

+Pre-draft

-After Brown entered the 2010 NFL Draft, the majority of analysts and scouts projected him to be a fifth or sixth round draft selection.
-He was ranked as the 37th best wide receiver by NFLDraftScout.com and was invited to the NFL combine, where he completed the entire workout and all the positional drills.
+After Brown entered the 2010 NFL draft, the majority of analysts and scouts projected him to be a fifth or sixth round draft selection.
+He was ranked as the 37th best wide receiver by NFLDraftScout.com and was invited to the NFL Combine, where he completed the entire workout and all the positional drills.
 Brown participated at Central Michigan's Pro Day and decided to try to improve on his 10, 20, and 40-yard dash times after being unsatisfied with the numbers he clocked at the combine.
 He was able to improve his time in all three categories.